ruslanmv/ruslanmv.github.io/_posts/2025-07-07-hello-watsonx-orchestrate.md

 ```

 This command empowers you to choose the perfect intelligence for any task, ensuring your agents are not just functional, but truly smart.

-## The Final Performance: Putting Your Multi-Agent System to the Test

-It's time for the moment of truth.
-With our agents built and our server running, let's open the chat interface at `http://localhost:3000/chat-lite` and witness our creation in action.

-First, a simple greeting.
-Type in **`hello there`**.
-Instantly, you'll see the Orchestrator Agent spring to life.
-It recognizes the intent, and instead of answering itself, it passes the baton to the specialist.
-The `greeting_agent` takes over and delivers its perfectly crafted line: `Hello!
-I am the Greeting Agent.`

-Now for something more challenging.
-Let's test its tool-using capability with **`what is 11 plus 54?`**.
-Watch closely.
-The Orchestrator understands this isn't a greeting; it's a request for calculation.
-It awakens the `calculator_agent`, which in turn knows it needs to call the `add` function from our Python tool.
-The tool does the heavy lifting, and the agent presents the final, correct answer.

-Finally, let's give it a query that fits no specific category, like **`This is a test`**.
-The Orchestrator, seeing no match for greetings or math, wisely defaults to its fallback plan.
-It delegates the task to the `echo_agent`, which dutifully reports back: `The Echo Agent heard you say: This is a test.`

 ###  The Responsible Hero: Cleaning Up Your Workspace